 To the best of our knowledge and belief, we declare that non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company.

-We have provided no non-audit services to the Company in the period from 1 January 2017 to 31 December 2017.
+Other than those disclosed in note 3 to the financial statements, we have provided no non-audit services to the Company in the period from 1 January 2018 to 31 December 2018.

 Our audit approach

 Overview